aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/dkg.md

 ## Function `finish`

-Put a transcript into the currently incomplete DKG session, then mark it completed.

-Abort if DKG is not in progress.
+Put a transcript into the currently incomplete DKG session, then mark it completed.<br/><br/> Abort if DKG is not in progress.

 <pre><code>public(friend) fun finish(transcript: vector&lt;u8&gt;)<br/></code></pre>